akaabdullahmateen/roadmap/css/concepts/index.md

 : It selects part of the selected element that has been highlighted by the user.

 ### Pseudo-classes

-A pseudo-class is a keyword added to a selector that describes a specific state of the selected element.
-A pseudo-class consists of a colon followed by the pseudo-class identifier.
-A functional pseudo-class is additionally followed by a pair of parenthesis which enclose the arguments.
-The element that a pseudo-class is attached to is called the *anchor element*.

-The functional pseudo-classes (`:is()`, `:has()`, and `:where()`) accept a forgiving selector list, where incorrect or unsupported selectors are simply ignored, rather than invalidating the whole selector list.
-The selector list can not contain the functional pseudo-class itself and any pseudo-elements.
-The specificity of a functional pseudo-class is replaced by the specificity of the most specific selector in its argument selector list.

-The functional pseudo-classes (`:nth-child()`, `:nth-last-child()`, `:nth-of-type()`, and `nth-last-of-type()`) take a single argument of the form `A * n + B`, where `A` is the integer step size, `B` is the integer offset, and `n` is the domain of all non-negative integers, starting from `0`.
-Two keywords exist as an argument, that are `odd` and `even`, which match elements at either odd positions or even positions.
-A single integer can be also be used as an argument, which selects only the element at that specified position.

-Styles defined by a link-related pseudo-class are overridden by any subsequent link-related pseudo-class, that has at least equal specificity.
-To style links appropriately, follow the *LVHA-order*, which is `:link` then `:visited` then `:hover` and finally `:active`.

 `:fullscreen`
 : It matches an element, including its children, that is currently in fullscreen mode.
 An element matches `:fullscreen` when it enters fullscreen mode using the Fullscreen API, and not when the browser is switched to fullscreen mode.